 - When squash is about ready, remove garlic foil-packet from oven carefully, unwrap it, and squeeze garlic cloves out of their papery shells.

-- Once the squash is fork-tender, place squash, roast garlic cloves and onion-chili mix and oil from it in a blender with a bit of water and puree until smooth.
-Alternatively, omit water and put it all in a potato masher and mash into the pot.
-Or, place it all in the pot, omit the water, and mash violently with a fork until it is mashed.
+- Once the squash is fork-tender, place squash, roast garlic cloves and onion-chili mix and oil from it in a blender with the 2dl of heavy cream (if using), and a bit of stock or water and puree until smooth.
+Alternatively, omit stock/water and put it all in a potato masher and mash into the pot.
+Or, place it all in the pot, omit the stock/water, and mash violently with a fork or potato masher until it is mashed.
 (Latter approach results in an obviously less smooth but still very delicioius soup).

 - If using blender, transfer puree to the pot and rinse blender goblet with a bit more water, adding that to the pot.
-If using one of the other two methods, dilute the puree in the pot with boiling water to desired consistency.
+If using one of the other two methods, dilute the puree in the pot with the cream and stock/boiling water to desired consistency.
 Turn heat up to medium.

 - Season with salt to taste, adding little by little and mixing well with each addition.